Israel flags at the festival

 How can I get to the Walk?

-We recommend taking public transportation or rideshare services (e.g., Uber) as parking will likely be very limited around the Walk route.
+We recommend taking public transportation or rideshare services (e.g., Uber) as parking will likely be limited around the Walk route.

 Is there a rain date?